StefanZander/lecture_notes/swcs/html/docs/milestone6.md

 !!! abstract
     **Objectives**

-    - [x] You are capable of setting up a software infrastructure for authoring scientific papers using LaTeX
+    - [x] You are capable of finishing your scientific paper and submit it via EsayChair
-    - [x] Prepare a first draft of your paper that serves as basis for the review (--> [Milestone #4](milestone4.md))
+    - [x] You are familiar with the main elements of good scientific work practices and can apply them to your own scientific paper
+    - [x] You know which elements make up a good scientific paper

-    **Grading factor: none**
+    **Grading Factor: 5**

 ## Tasks

-1. Prepare a first version of the paper and submit it via EasyChair
+1. Prepare the final version of the paper and submit it via EasyChair _before(!)_ the deadline

     - Use the [Springer Link LNCS LaTeX Template](ftp://ftp.springernature.com/cs-proceeding/llncs/llncs2e.zip) that can be downloaded from the Springer LNCS Authors' [Landing page](https://www.springer.com/gp/computer-science/lncs/conference-proceedings-guidelines).